AggroBird/propane/README.md

 - Interpreter to execute bytecode directly in a runtime
 - Generator that converts assemblies into C code, ready to be compiled to any platform
 - Tools to generate Propane from and to text files via a prototype programming language
-- Call methods from a subset of the C standard library
+- Call methods from a subset of the C standard library directly or from dynamic libraries

 ## Potential future additions